 The reading room is air-conditioned, so you might want to wear warm clothing.

 We encourage you to bring a camera, laptop or tablet to take your own photographs.

 Is the Elsevier Reading Room accessible to disabled visitors?

 Yes, the Elsevier Reading Room and the public areas of The John Rylands Library are fully accessible to wheelchair users.
 We also welcome assistance dogs.

 Please contact us if you have any concerns.

 How do I find out what materials you hold?

-The best starting point is the , available online or in hard-copy.
+The best starting point is the Guide to Special Collections, it is also available in hard-copy.
 This provides a brief overview of all our major collections.

 The vast majority of our printed books are available on our online catalogue.
 Select 'Special Collections' as the collection in order to restrict your search to Special Collections material.

 Many of our archives are available online via ELGAR (Electronic Gateway to Archives at the Rylands).